Degree Works-Logging In

 A: The most recent version of the degree audit stays.
 Any previous versions are automatically deleted when a new audit is generated.

 A: No. What-if degree audits are not saved.
 If you wish to save one, you will need to save it as a PDF.

-Q: I want to generate a PDF version of the what-if audit, but when I click the "Process What-If" button, I don't see that option.
+Q: I want to generate a PDF version of the what-if audit,.
 What should I do?

 Student Educational Planner (SEP)

 Q: Are there any differences between student access and advisor access?

 A: Yes.
 Students and advisors have the same general access to create and view a plan.
 The primary difference in access is that advisors have the ability to lock a plan after reviewing it.
 This turns on the "off track/on track" tracking and the student can no longer edit the plan without asking the advisor to make the change or having the advisor unlock the plan.

 A: SEP plans are not required for graduation.
 Usage is optional.
 If you are a student who is interested in having an SEP plan created, you should talk to your academic advisor to see if this is a tool your academic program is using with advisees.